 3. Distribution and service

-COVID-19’s acceleration of digital placement might be the pandemic’s biggest immediate-term impact on the industry as the shift away from face-to-face distribution gains momentum and self-service increasingly dominates customer interactions.
+COVID-19 accelerated digital placement, which can be considered the biggest immediate-term impact on the industry as the shift away from face-to-face distribution gains momentum and self-service increasingly dominates customer interactions.
 The EY organization predicts (pdf) 75% of large commercial and reinsurance policies will be placed via a digital platform in traditional insurance marketplaces by 2030.
 According to Insurance Journal, an estimated 40% of current risks are tradable on digital platforms.
 This doesn’t mark the end of agents or brokers, though they’ll need to pivot to higher-value advisory services delivered via hybrid models.
 “Human-in-the-loop” interactions will provide access to the advice precisely when and how consumers need it.
 That’s especially important in life and health lines, as well as for financial well-being solutions.

 The key is to deliver great experiences and personalized service at every touch point.
 Research shows that insurers have plenty of room to improve and could emulate the practices of top performers in other sectors.
 In a time of crisis, insurers are only a few quality interactions and experiences away from delighting customers.
 Educating customers about their true risk exposures and the right approach to protection is a great place to start.